 Think of buying shears like buying a high-performance car.
 You wouldn't just pick one based on color; you'd look at the engine, the handling, and how it feels to sit in the driver's seat.
 The same principle applies here.
 To help you make a smart investment, let’s walk through some of the most common mistakes barbers make when buying shears, so you can avoid them and choose a pair that feels like it was made just for you.

-Choosing the Wrong Size for Your Hand
+Picking a Shear That's the Wrong Size for Your Hand

 One of the quickest ways to end up with a pair of shears you hate is by choosing the wrong size.
 Shears that are too long can feel clumsy and offer poor control for detailed work, while shears that are too short can strain your hand and slow you down on bigger jobs.
 The right size is all about balance and fit.